Contract Metadata Meaning and Why Does It Matter

 Contract metadata is retrieved from within the contract and takes the shape of a summary if your contract was a book.
 Having readily accessible and well-organized metadata will save you a lot of time reviewing contracts.
-Contract metadata provides a quick review of each agreement by extracting contract metadata such as; contract value, date, and the different clauses in the agreement.
-Listing these contract metadata examples is insufficient; describing them is essential so each aspect can be adequately understood:
+Contract metadata provides a quick review of each agreement by extracting it such as; contract value, date, and the different clauses in the agreement.
+Listing these examples is insufficient; describing them is essential so each aspect can be adequately understood:

 - Total Contract Value (TCV) is your business’s revenue from each contract.

 - Key Dates are specific milestones that need to be achieved during the contract period.
 One party can be required to fulfill specific stipulations by a particular date.

 - Named Parties, as the name suggests, are the people or businesses that come into a binding agreement facilitated by the documentation of the contract.